Former WWE Star Danielle Moinet Flaunts Her Cleavage While Rocking Black Lace Lingerie

 Moinet struck similar poses for each upload, though she did alter them slightly for the sake of mixing it up.
 For the first pic, she tilted her head to the side and gazed into the camera with a mysterious gaze on her face.
 She also held up her arm to prevent the beams of light from blinding her.

-The second snap saw her continue to shield her eyes, but she appeared to be staring at a closer distance.
-In the third photo, she held her left arm across her head, seemingly staring into the distance.
-The camera zoomed out for this one too, providing a clearer shot of Moinet’s toned physique.
+The second snap saw her continue to shield her eyes as she glanced to her left.
+In the third photo, she held her left arm across her head while staring into the distance.
+The camera zoomed out for this one, providing a clearer shot of Moinet's toned physique.

 In the accompanying caption, the former WWE star quoted lyrics from Manfred Mann's "Blinded By the Light."
 She claimed that the song was stuck in her head after seeing the pics.

-Moinet’s fans were all in favor of the uploads as well.
-As of this writing, they have gained over 18,000 likes and counting.
-Many of her fans and peers also flocked to the comments section to praise the social media sensation.

-“Hot Summer,” wrote one Instagram follower, emphasizing their compliment with some flame and smiley face emoji.
+Moinet's fans clearly enjoyed the former wrestler's uploads As of this writing, they have gained more than 18,000 likes and counting.
+Many of her fans and peers also flocked to the comments section to praise the social media sensation."Hot Summer," wrote one Instagram follower, emphasizing their compliment with some flame and smiley face emoji.

 "Momma always told me not to look into the eyes of the sun.
 But Momma, that's where the fun is," wrote a second Instagrammer.